As-12/Personal-Website/README.md

 ## Overview

 This is a repository for my personal web project.
 It is built in pure HTML5 and CSS3 with minimal Javascript.
+Layout is created using CSS flex and grid.
+CSS is managed by SASS.

 [Live Website](https://thanaphon.dev/)